Did you know that there are different types of financial aid?

 Students in the work study program are paid hourly for actual hours worked and receive their paycheck biweekly.
 Funds are not applied to balances on a student's account; however, if a student wishes to use them to help pay their balance, they may do so when they receive their paycheck.

-For more information on Federal Work study, please contact Career Services.
+For more information on Federal Work study, see the Federal Work Study Guide.

 Private Loan Providers are loans contracted with private lending companies directly by the borrower.